-You should remove your clear aligners when you eat and drink because sugar will not only accumulate between your teeth and the device, but will be pressed into the teeth.
+You should remove your clear aligners when you eat and drink because the sugar will not only accumulate between your teeth and the device but will be pressed into the teeth.
 This could increase your chances of getting cavities.

 Alcohol also includes sugar, so you probably should not keep the aligners in when you are drinking.
 Water and sugar-free drinks are acceptable.

 Should you remove your clear aligners when using alcohol-free, sugar-free breath spray?
 Of course, you might want to have good breath for an important job interview.
 In conclusion, orthodontists have stated that it is okay to use alcohol-free, sugar-free breath spray with transparent teeth aligners.

 In addition, you don’t need to continue to have halitosis (bad breath) or dry mouth.
 Sugar-free mints or sprays are also fine.
 In fact, scientific studies have shown that Xylitol mints could inhibit bacteria-growth.